 If you’ve got ever been discriminated against when applying for employment , or at your current place of employment, then you’ll wish to rent an employment lawyers to assist assure that your rights are protected.
 These rights include rights as an individual , employee and your rights to privacy.

 If you’ve got been wrongfully terminated from your job, then an employment lawyer can either assist you regain your job, or an employment lawyer can assure that you simply receive adequate compensation as you search for another job.
 If you’ve got been wrongfully terminated once you are on the brink of becoming eligible for retirement, an employment lawyer can make sure that you receive your retirement benefits albeit you are doing not get your job back.
-Not only this an employment lawyer can also help you to get the right insurance for your future.
+Even a drunk driving attorney noted that not only this, but an employment lawyer can also help you to get the right insurance for your future.

 In an interesting, though potentially sinister, twist, Beazley’s panelist also noted that coverage would not extend in the type of situation where a firm hosted a BIM model on its own server, the server was compromised by some sort of hacker, and the digital model was damaged.
 This is not a designer’s error or omission, so coverage would not be available to the architect or engineer who built the model.
 The same panelist noted that hidden risks are “key” with respect to BIM, and designers should guide themselves on such projects accordingly.